 Also- just a few notes.
 Continue Reading →

-I know it’s been a while since I announced the new (and amazing) “What Giulio Says” series- but Giulio has been busy being awesome (like touring Southern Italy with his cool band) and I’ve been busy traveling around Istanbul and Rome foie gras’ing myself (eating way too much) as usual.
+I know it’s been a while since I announced the new (and amazing) “What Giorgio Says” series- but Giorgio has been busy being awesome (like touring Southern Italy with his cool band) and I’ve been busy traveling around Istanbul and Rome foie gras’ing myself (eating way too much) as usual.
 We got to talking finally and he wanted to give some tourists advice about eating well in Florence and how to spot crap restaurants.
 He only agreed to give me 5 tips, I asked for 10, so he compromised and gave me a 6th.

 Previous 1 2 3 4 5 Next